Workplace Slang and Professional Communication: How Gen Z Is Reshaping Office Language

 6. "Unblock" — The Problem-Solving Term

-Origin: Tech culture (from unblocking processes or systems).
+Origin: Tech culture (from unblocking processes in software development, removing impediments in Agile methodology).

-Real example: "Can you unblock this issue?" means "can you resolve this problem?"—faster than the standard phrase.
+"Can you unblock this issue?" means "can you resolve this problem?"—faster and more action-oriented than the standard phrase.
+It carries an implicit understanding that work flows through dependencies, and removing a single blocker can unlock progress for an entire team.

 Industry-Specific Acceptance Patterns